olafurjohannsson/edgebert/README.md

 - Cross-Platform (WebAssembly and native)
 - No Python or C/C++ dependencies except for OpenBLAS for ndarray vectorized matrix operations

+**Use this if you need:**
+- Embeddings in pure Rust without Python/C++ dependencies
+- BERT in browsers or edge devices
+- Offline RAG systems
+- Small binary size over maximum speed

+**Don't use this if you need:**
+- Multiple model architectures (currently only MiniLM)
+- GPU acceleration
+- Production-grade performance (use ONNX Runtime instead)

 ## Getting Started